Published summary

 Likely contextual drivers

-• Pressure, fatigue, and trying to stay functional prompts often absorb whatever the wider public mood is already amplifying.
+• Pressure, fatigue, and trying to stay functional Questions often absorb whatever the wider public mood is already amplifying.

 • Because the date lands on a Friday, many answers would likely compare obligation with relief or accumulated depletion.